The Pupil Premium is additional funding given to schools to support disadvantaged pupils and close the attainment gap between them and their peers.

 Use of pupil premium funding at Hook Junior School

-We explain how our Pupil Premium funding and has been invested in the previous academic year in our Pupil Premium Grant Expenditure and Impact Report for 2015 - 2016 .
+We explain how our Pupil Premium funding is being invested in our Pupil Premium Strategy Statement .

 What will the impact be?